Discover all the tax services we offer

 In all three examples above, other “related parties” connected to each company would likely also have to file their own copies of Form 5472.

-Form 5472 is used to disclose a range of information about the reporting company and its transactions, including:
+Form 5472 can seem fairly straightforward and requires very little information, but it has some nuances.
+This form is used to disclose a range of information about the reporting company and its transactions, including:

 The Form is due at the same time as your company’s income tax return (Form 1120).
-For the 2022 tax year, that would mean April 18.
+For the 2023 tax year, that would mean April 15th in 2024.

-However, if you file a six-month extension for your Form 1120, Form 5472 will also be postponed to the same date—October 16 for the 2022 tax year.
+However, if you file a six-month extension for your Form 1120, Form 5472 will also be postponed to the same date—which is October 15th, for the 2023 tax year.
 The consequences of filing your taxes late can be severe.

 You must file a new Form 5472 every year your company meets the filing requirements.